Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

             - https://app.domain.local/legit
 ```

 Note the `known_urls` variable.
-It needs to be defined as a list of URLs where the client application is hosted
+It needs to be defined as a list of URLs where the client application is hosted.

 ## Configure CSRF